 We all know the obvious reasons for travelling with earplugs.
 In Marrakech, however, there’s a reason for needing earplugs you may not consider.
 In a city with some of the biggest and most beautiful mosques in Morocco, the Call to Prayer will play over loudspeakers five times a day.
 While there are few sounds more evocative, it may not be so welcome at four in the morning.
 We love these reusable earplugs because they also reduce aeroplane pressure and are more hygienic than the disposable foam variety.

 No matter where you travel in the world, you need to be careful of both yourself and your belongings.
 The markets and souks of Marrakech are an ideal environment for pickpockets.
-There are so many stylish antitheft travel bags on the market these days; you don’t have to stand out like a tourist while being safe.
+With so many stylish antitheft travel bags on the market these days; you don’t have to stand out like a tourist while being safe.

 In the same way, you would protect your bag or backpack; it doesn’t hurt to protect your camera.
 An anti-theft camera strap can prevent your camera being snatched or accidentally dropped or lost due to inferior clasps or latches.